 Foster carers have access to a comprehensive online manual of procedures.
 The manual contains information and procedures on all aspects of the fostering task and is updated regularly to ensure it remains a relevant reference document.
-Foster carers are expected to maintain records of events and information pertaining to the child or young person in placement.
+Foster carers are expected to maintain records of events and information pertaining to the child or young person they care for.